Studies show link between the use of baby powder and the development of ovarian cancer.

 If you or a loved one has been diagnosed with ovarian cancer and believe that baby powder could have played a role, speak with a lawyer about the possibility of bringing a damage suit against the manufacturer.

-Our law firm has experienced personal injury lawyers who can investigate your case and explain the options available to you at no cost.
-For a free consultation, email us using the email form on this page, or call 1-877-659-2580.
+Rasansky Law Firm has experienced personal injury lawyers who can investigate your case and explain the options available to you at no cost.
+For a free consultation, call 1-877-659-2580.